pal-Alexandra/IMR_PROJECT/README.md

 :smile: Started adding NPCs which will roam around the scene using a simple AI

 :smile: Statue of Lapusneanu added in scene - Used Polycam for converting from video to object - We tried recording with phone camera, but with bad results, so tried recording using a drone flying around the statue and we got better results.
-[CLICK HERE FOR DRONE VIDEO](https://www.youtube.com/watch?v=RgTpxKZPw5s) and [CLICK HERE FOR THE GREAT RESULTS OF STATUE SCAN](https://imgur.com/a/S9TkYHk)
+[CLICK HERE FOR DRONE VIDEO](https://www.youtube.com/watch?v=RgTpxKZPw5s) and also you can [CLICK HERE FOR THE GREAT RESULTS OF STATUE SCAN](https://imgur.com/a/S9TkYHk)

 ## Necessary assets to download to use in Unity